Coevolutionary Development

 → [Pillar] Mechanical thinking (linear causality)

-→ [Application: Development] False sequencing debates on “growth first” vs. “good institutions first”
+→ [Application: Development] False root cause debates on “growth first” vs. “good institutions first”

 Quotes